 Ordinarily Available Provision: A Teacher's Guide

-What ordinarily available provision means in practice: the EEF five-a-day framework, the graduated approach, Ofsted expectations, and a whole-school OAP framework for teachers and SENCOs.
+What ordinarily available provision means in practice: the EEF five-a-day framework, the graduated approach, Ofsted expectations.

-Ordinarily available provision (OAP) is the baseline of inclusive teaching that every school in England is expected to deliver, without a diagnosis, without an Education, Health and Care Plan, and without additional funding.
+Ordinarily available provision (OAP) is the baseline of inclusive teaching that every school in England is expected to deliver.
+This is without a diagnosis, without an Education, Health and Care Plan, and without additional funding.
 It is what good schools do as a matter of course: reasonable adjustments, quality-first teaching, and a graduated response to emerging need.
 The term was first used formally by the Department for Education in 2023 and is now central to the 2026 Schools White Paper.
-Despite this, most teachers have encountered OAP only as a phrase in a local authority PDF, with little guidance on what it actually looks like in a classroom.
+Despite this, most teachers have only seen OAP as a phrase in local authority documents.
+They get little guidance on what it actually looks like in a classroom.

 The Children and Families Act 2014, at section 36(8), sets the legal test for an Education, Health and Care Needs Assessment (EHCNA): the local authority must consider whether a child "may have" SEN and whether it "may be necessary" to make an EHC Plan.
 That test is deliberately low.
 But it only applies after the school has demonstrated that its own provision, OAP and then targeted support, has not been sufficient.
 OAP is therefore the foundation on which every SEND decision in your school rests.